 The Trustees of the Rye Trust Funds do retain investments of the town's assets received from donors until maturity based upon a formal investment policy for all investments made by them for any trust funds held in their custody.
 The investment policy is reviewed and confirmed at least annually.
 The investment policy of the Rye Trustees of the Trust Funds, pursuant to RSA 31:25, addresses the issues of safety, income generation, and cash flow/liquidity.
-The Trustees of the Trust Funds have responsibility for more than three million dollars (\$3,381,321.11 as of 12/31/11) consisting of common funds for the cemetery and library, various other funds donated for the benefit of the library and cemetery, as well as capital reserve and expendable trusts which represent funds put aside by the town, by the Water District, the Rye Beach Precinct, School Department, and Library for specific purposes.
+The Trustees of the Trust Funds have responsibility for more than three million dollars (\$3,389,508.90 as of August 9, 2013, according to the Annual Report 2013, pp. 69-70) consisting of common funds for the cemetery and library, various other funds donated for the benefit of the library and cemetery, as well as capital reserve and expendable trusts which represent funds put aside by the town, by the Water District, the Rye Beach Precinct, School Department, and Library for specific purposes.